evgeniyPP/vanilla-slider/README.md

 To show more that one item at once, just set `max-width` to them in CSS.

+If you are using controls and/or indicators, do not forget to add not only classes but also dataset values (see `index.html`).

 ### Manual Init

 `new Slider(el, config)`